Forecasting Methods for Banks

 … an estimate of the most probable financial position, results of operations, and changes in financial position for one or more future periods…based on management’s judgment of the most likely set of conditions and most likely course of action.
 [Accounting Standards Executive Committee (1975), Para.
 06]

-Probably the most import piece of this definition is the most likely course of action taken by management.
-A forecast is not a passive event.
-It is the result of management’s plan of attack that will result financial outcomes.
+Probably the most important piece of this definition is the most likely course of action taken by management.
+A financial forecast is not a passive event.
+It is the result of management’s plan of attack that will result in financial outcomes.
 Believe me, Bank of America has a laundry list of action items in order for them to achieve their EPS forecast.

 Lie Dharma Putra, CPA wrote an excellent article on Qualitative Forecasting Methods and Techniques that can be utilized by banks.
 He came up with four methods that will achieve great results for your company.

-Too much information!
-Where do I start?
 As you can see, there is tons of data that goes into a good forecast for a bank.
-If you are just getting into financial forecasting for your bank, you might want to consider Oracle Hyperion Financial Management, SAP Business Planning & Consolidation, IBM – Cognos TM1, and Solver’s BI360.
+If you are looking into types financial forecasting for your bank, you might want to consider Oracle Hyperion Financial Management, SAP Business Planning & Consolidation, IBM – Cognos TM1, and Solver.
 These tools will collect data that comes mainly from your general ledger, and then they provide customizable forecast input forms as well as workflow to manage the forecast process.